Writing tips & tricks

 Reading and writing go hand in hand, so just as you are helping and encouraging your child to read it is equally important to practice writing techniques.

-Here are some tips and tricks my students use while they learn how to write:
+Here are some tips and tricks my students use while they

 - Brainstorm topics they want to write a story about.
 I have my students use a story map template (like the one pictured) to draw a quick picture of the ideas they are thinking about writing about.
 Each different story idea goes in one of the shape bubbles.
 Kindergartners always have something they want to say or share.
 Have them take those words and ideas and practice writing them down on paper.